steven-wolfman/ubc-term-finder/dev-story.md

 npm publish
 ```

 You may want to streamline your scripts a little more than we did to make this sequence more efficient.
 For example, we run `npm test` in `npm version` and also in `npm publish` (via the `prepublishOnly` script).
+We also run testing as part of our continuous integration, which will be fired when we push to `main` on GitHub.
 If your tests are long-running, that may be painful!

 ### TODO: side-effect-free designation?